Sports Stars Who Are Currently Behind Bars

 Sports star Oscar Pistorius admitted to shooting his girlfriend

-It seems like sprinter Oscar Pistorius was surrounded in success one second, and the next, he was sobbing in South Africa's Pretoria High Court.
+It seems like sprinter Oscar Pistorius destroyed his career in an instant, as he was surrounded in success one second, and the next, he was sobbing in South Africa's Pretoria High Court.
 On Feb.
 14, 2013, Pistorius shot and killed his girlfriend, Reeva Steenkamp, in his Pretoria home, but claimed that he thought she was a criminal intruder.
 There was a media frenzy surrounding his trial, which makes sense since Pistorius, who's a double-amputee, was a decorated athlete who wowed crowds at both the Paralympic and Olympic Games.

 At the end of his trial, Pistorius was found guilty of culpable homicide and was initially given a five-year prison sentence, per Reuters.
 After serving just 10 months, he was given permission to serve the rest of his time on house arrest.
 However, Justice Minister Michael Masutha eventually blocked his release, saying there was "no legal basis" for the parole board to free Pistorius.
 In 2016, after prosecutors claimed that the initial sentence was too lenient, the Supreme Court of Appeal upgraded the sports star's charge from culpable homicide to murder, and a judge sentenced him to six years

 But that wouldn't be the last time Pistorius would be sentenced for shooting Steenkamp, because the Supreme Court of Appeal handed him a sentence of 13 years and five months after the government contested his six-year sentence, according to NPR.
-Today, Pistorius remains in the Atteridgeville Correctional Centre in Pretoria, South Africa, and will be eligible for parole in 2023.
+Pistorius was released from prison in January of 2024.

 Hardbody Harrison was convicted of sex trafficking

 Eventually, Harrison turned to a life of crime to make ends meet.
-According to Sportscasting, he would bail women out of jail, offer them a place to stay at his house in Cartersville, Ga., and then make them work as sex workers.
 At the time of his arrest, it was said that several women lived in his home against their will and were forced to do sex acts in addition to doing household chores.
 Pro Wrestling Stories reports that the former sports star created a debt system to keep them under his reign.

 Harrison served as his own lawyer during his trial and claimed the women lived with him because they were training to be wrestlers.
 But his argument didn't sway the jurors, who found him guilty of several charges, including sex trafficking, aggravated sexual abuse, and forced labor in 2007.